Chino-chan/Pomo-Doll/README.md

 This is a Pomodoro App that includes project tracking features & detailed statistics.

-It features 18 pictures of BJD dolls, for no reason other than I just like them.
+It features 18 pictures of BJD anime dolls, for no reason other than I just like them.

 ## Download